“Whatever you ask in my name, this I will do, that the Father may be glorified in the Son.” John 14:13

-A few verses later, he goes on to quote Proverbs 3:34, “God resists the proud but gives grace to the humble.”
+A few verses later, the apostle James goes on to quote Proverbs 3:34, “God resists the proud but gives grace to the humble.”
 The motivation behind our prayers makes a difference.
 Our selfishness cannot ever supersede glorifying God first.
 If it does, we take advantage of God’s grace and abuse His love.

 Pray for His Will

-God will also not answer your prayers if it’s outside of His will for your life.
-Again, you can pray all you want “in Jesus’ name,” but if it’s outside of His will for you, His answer will be no.
+God will also not answer your prayers if it is outside His will for your life.
+Again, you can pray all you want “in Jesus’ name,” but if it is outside of His will for you, the answer will be no.

-How do we know if what we’re praying for is in His will?
+How do we know if what we are praying for is in His will?
 How do we do that?
-Let’s look first at Proverbs 3:5-6, another well-known Scripture.
+Proverbs 3:5-6 tells us,

 “Trust in the Lord with all your heart and lean not on your own understanding.
 In all your ways, acknowledge Him, and He shall direct your paths.”

 King Solomon, the wisest man who ever lived, wrote this Proverb.
 Let’s break it down.

 Trust.
 Solomon is telling us first to trust God will all our heart.
 God does not need to prove Himself to us, but He does ask us to trust His love and faithfulness to us.
 Trusting can be difficult, but this is why we have faith.

 “Now, faith is the substance of things hoped for, the evidence of things not seen.”
 Hebrews 11:1